 Counties Collect:

 •Transportation authority sales tax: Three counties levy this tax for highways, streets, and bridges.
+The county must establisha transportation authority and the transportation sales tax or a toll must be approved by referendum.

 • The Capital Project Sales Tax Act: a county could impose a one cent sales tax within the county area for a specific purpose(s) and for a limited time, as a means for financing large projects, particularly road improvements.
+Must be approved by referendum.

+• A county cannot impose more than one of the following taxes ata given time: capital projects sales tax, transportation sales tax, or a sales tax enacted by special act of the general assembly.

+•County Public worsrk Improvement Act authorizes a county to acquire, construct, maintain, and sell or lease an improvement and to fiancne it by imposing assessments and through thte issuance of special district bonds, general obligation bonds, revenue bonds or any combination.

 Challenges in Funding and Financing Transportation Projects: